The easiest artisanal, bakery-style, no knead Focaccia. Sprinkled liberally with Everything Bagel seasoning. Yes, you can make this at home!

 Where can I find Everything Bagel Seasoning?

-Nowadays, you can find Everything Bagel Seasoning in most grocery stores.
+Everything Bagel Seasoning in available in most grocery stores.
 I found mine at Costco.
 Other stores that sell it: President’s Choice, Trader Joe’s, Albertson’s, Safeway — to name a few.

 If you can’t find it, make your own at home with this recipe.